Mich-b/webappsecuritybook/001introduction/003basicbrowsersecurityconcepts/002crossoriginresourcesharing.md

 `Access-Control-Allow-Headers: Authorization, Content-Type`

 ## Access-Control-Expose-Headers
-The `Access-Control-Expose-Headers` header lets a server whitelist headers that browsers are allowed to access.
+The `Access-Control-Expose-Headers` header lets a server allowlist headers that browsers are allowed to access.
 Example:

 `Access-Control-Expose-Headers: X-My-Custom-Header`